Social distancing in networks: A web-based interactive experiment: Data

 In this section, we summarize our data collection methods and present the resulting dataset.
 The section also includes a description of the key demographics of the final sample and a convergence analysis of the decision data from the experiment.

 Following standard practices in interactive online experiments \citep{GY_2015, SW_2011}, we first recruit a standing panel of subjects using a short survey on MTurk.
 During recruitment, we use the 2018 US Census data to generate a representative panel of the adult US population in terms of age, gender, and geographical location \citep{census_2019}.
 As part of recruitment, we also collect subjects' social preferences using the Social Value Orientation (SVO) task \citep{MAH_2011}.
-The SVO task classifies individuals into four categories -- prosocial, individualistic, competitive, and altruistic -- although a typical sample is predominantly composed of individualistic and prosocial individuals only.
+The SVO task classifies individuals into four categories -- prosocial, individualistic, competitive, and altruistic.
+This task was incentivized.

 For each of the experimental sessions, we invite a random representative sample of subjects from our standing panel.\footnote{We restrict participation to US-resident participants who have completed at least 500 tasks and have an overall ranking of at least 96\%.
 We also ensure that no two subjects with the same IP address participate in the experiment.
-Finally, in line with recent contributions \citep{rand2011dynamic,gallo2015effects}, multiple participation is not allowed even by participants who have only seen the instructions.} Despite the possibility of selection bias in participating in the experimental session, we obtain a near-representative sample of $n=400$ participants completing the experiment.
-To check there are no biases in assigning subjects to treatments, we run a chi-squared test on participants’ assignment to treatment (a categorical variable with 8 options) with respect to gender, age category, and geographical location variables.
-Results indicate that subjects in all eight experimental treatments are not significantly different from each other (two-sided $\chi^2$, $p >0.05$).
+Finally, in line with recent contributions \citep{rand2011dynamic,gallo2015effects}, multiple participation is not allowed even by participants who have only seen the instructions.} We obtain a near-representative sample of $n=400$ participants completing the experiment.
+To check that our sample is balanced when it comes to treatment assignment, we run a chi-squared test on participants’ assignment to treatment (a categorical variable with 8 options) with respect to gender, age category, and geographical location variables.
+Results indicate that subjects in all eight experimental treatments are not significantly different from each other (two-sided $\chi^2$, $p >0.1$, see \Cref{tab:treatment_balance} for details).